hschletz/Braintacle/config/README.txt

 ====================================================================

-This directory contains site specific configuration and templates for all configuration files.
+This directory contains application code that is not to be edited by the user.

-See the documentation and the comments inside the files for instructions.
+End-user configuration resides in the user_config directory.